bytefish/bytefish.de/blog/sqlquery_with_ef_core.md

 }
 ```

-It's not perfect, because you still need to hardcode the provider in the ``OnConfiguring`` method of the
+Please note, that the method takes a ``FormattableString``, so it does parameter binding under the hood to avoid SQL injections.

-``DbContext``, but I didn't find a simple way in the EntityFramework Core API surface to get the original
+It's not a perfect solution, because you still need to hardcode the provider in the ``OnConfiguring`` method of the ``DbContext``,
-options.
+but I didn't find a simple way in the EntityFramework Core API surface to get the original options.

 Let me know, if you have ideas on how to improve the code.